 One of the biggest complaints about real estate agents is they do not respond quickly enough to enquiries, or they do not respond at all.
 For some agents this comes down to poor time management or prioritisation, for others, it is the simple fact that wearing too many hats leaves little time for admin.

 In the future, your virtual assistant will be able to answer enquiries for you.
-Unlike virtual assistants of 2019, where the term largely refers to a human assistant based somewhere else, for example, Singapore, the virtual assistants of the future will be digital and based in the cloud.
+Unlike virtual or remote assistants of 2019, where the term largely refers to a human assistant based somewhere else, for example, Singapore, the virtual assistants of the future will be digital and based in the cloud.

 Your artificial-intelligence (AI)-driven virtual assistant will take care of your admin before you even realise there is admin to be done, it will draw on data to help you predict market trends and share insights with your clients, and it will respond to your buyer enquiries in a timely, factual manner.